japamat0/Slogans/README.md

 - Search functionality.
 - Give users the ability to email their favorite slogans to themselves or a friend.
 - "Favorite added" and "Favorite Removed" messages.
+- Refactor backend call and store to store more slogans on client and send less requests to the backend.